Creator Economy 101: A Comprehensive Guide to Boost Your Income as a Content Creator

 Recently, a number of smaller but highly specialized content creation platforms has emerged.
 These include Clubhouse, a social audio app, and Substack, a paid subscription newsletter platform.

 The same two platforms also show one of the issues of the creator economy: uncertainty.
-While Substack is continuing to grow, those who invested their time in Clubhouse are seeing audiences shrink.
+While Substack is continuing to grow, many who invested their time in Clubhouse have seen their audience dwindle.

 Bigger platforms also regularly snap up features pioneered by smaller ones.
 Take, for instance, Twitter’s Spaces, a direct response to Clubhouse – and one that is seeing continued success.

 Assessing how many people use these different platforms – and thus how big the potential audience for creators is – is difficult.
 Not all platforms publish user numbers consistently.

 Clubhouse, for example, only gives weekly active users, a figure which is currently at 10 million.
 TikTok’s numbers don’t include its Chinese branch, Douyin, which sees as many as 600 million daily active users.